 Material Covered This Week

 Playtest your project with your classmates.
 In class, you’ll explain to groups of classmates briefly what your project looks and sounds like and what the participants can do.
 Then you’ll act them to act as participants and to show and tell you what they do with the project.
 You don’t need to have a fully working device or system in order to have a successful play test.
-You can use paper mockups, pictures, and whatever else works in order to explain to the tester what happens when she takes certain actions.
-You benefit the most from play tests when you build very little, get the tester to act out a lot of actions, and ask a lot of questions.
+You can use paper mockups, pictures, and whatever else works in order to explain to the test subject what happens when she takes certain actions.
+You benefit the most from play tests when you build very little, get the test subject to act out a lot of actions, and ask a lot of questions.

 After they “use” your interface, your classmates will give you feedback.
 We’ll do this in parallel, with half the groups as presenters and half as users, and then change sides so everyone gets feedback on their first interface sketches.

 We’ll split the class into two groups of projects, each of which will playtest for half the class.
-When you are a tester, you should try to get to each project.
+When you are a test subject, you should try to get to each project.
 When you are testing your project, you should use the time to gather as much feedback as you can about how the project works.